 The earliest known burials of anatomically modern humans date back at least 100,000 years and recent findings at the Sima de los Huesos site in northern Spain indicate deliberate burial practice in an early human ancestor species around 430,000 years ago.

 Burial was the traditional method of disposing of bodies in Britain for the past 5,000 years until cremations exceeded burials in the 1960s.
-The first official cremation since the Romans was in 1885 and by 2000 over 240 crematoria were operating accounting for over 70% of the deceased.
+The first official cremation since the Romans was in 1885 and by 2017 over 280 crematoria are operating accounting for over 70% of the deceased.

 In the UK cremation was originally pushed as the environmentally friendly option with the anti-burial slogan “keeping the land for the living”.
 In practice churchyards and cemeteries have helped protect the land from the living and in certain metropolitan areas they are a major contributor to green space.

-Crematoria consume large quantities of finite fossil fuels, total cremation times vary considerably, ranging from as little as 50 minutes up to in excess of 2 hours depending on body size and cause of death.
-They contribute to the greenhouse effect and global warming and they produce significant amounts of atmospheric pollution from coffin glues, coffin liners, dental fillings and from plastics in artificial joints and implants.
-An average cremation uses the equivalent fuel as a 500 mile car journey (roughly the distance from Dalton to Paris) and releases 400kg of CO2 into the atmosphere.
+Crematoria burn large quantities of finite fossil fuels, usually LPG and total cremation times vary considerably, ranging from as little as 50 minutes up to in excess of 2 hours depending on body size and cause of death.
+They contribute to the greenhouse effect which accelerates global warming leading to climate change and they produce significant amounts of atmospheric pollution from coffin glues, coffin liners, dental fillings and from plastics in artificial joints and implants.
+An average cremation uses approximately the equivalent fuel as a 500 mile car journey (roughly the distance from Dalton to Paris) and releases approximately 350kg of CO2 (carbon dioxide) equivalent into the atmosphere.

-Approximately 350,000 coffins are burnt in the UK each year, which, with the bodies they contain release some 140,000 tons of CO2 and pollute the atmosphere with particulate matter, hydrogen chloride, nitrogen oxides, sulpher dioxide, carbon monoxide, volatile organic compounds (from methane to polyaromatic hydrocarbons) mercury compounds and polychlorinated dibenzo-p-dioxins and furans (often simply referred to as dioxins) which even in very low concentrations can cause cancer and other illnesses According to a DTI / EU ‘Guide for Household Waste Management’ 12% of the UK’s atmospheric dioxin, resulting from combustion, comes from crematoria.
+Approximately 425,000 cremations take place in UK each year causing the release of a staggering 150,000 tons of CO2 into the atmosphere.
+Cremation, despite advances in cremator technology and regulation, still continues to pollute the atmosphere with particulate matter, hydrogen chloride, nitrogen oxides, sulphur dioxide, carbon monoxide, volatile organic compounds (from methane to polyaromatic hydrocarbons) mercury compounds and polychlorinated dibenzo-p-dioxins and furans (often simply referred to as dioxins) which even in very low concentrations can cause cancer and other illnesses According to a DTI / EU ‘Guide for Household Waste Management’ 12% of the UK’s atmospheric dioxin, resulting from combustion, comes from crematoria.

 It is a fact not an urban myth that if we eat fish from the waters surrounding the UK they contain traces of mercury originating from the cremation of amalgam dental fillings.

-Woodland or Natural or Green burial grounds are providing the solution to a number of problems:
+Natural burial grounds are providing the solution to a number of problems:

-- Cemeteries in many areas are nearly filled to capacity and the need for regular mowing to maintain neat lawns expends considerable quantities of fossil fuel
+- Cemeteries in many areas are nearly filled to capacity and the need for regular mowing to maintain neat lawns uses considerable quantities of fuel

 - It is not desirable to fill churchyards and cemeteries with row upon row of headstones which can be costly to maintain and can become dangerous

-- Cremation causes harmful atmospheric pollution and adds to the greenhouse effect
+- Cremation causes harmful atmospheric pollution and contributes to global warming and climate change

-- Crematoria are pretty bleak places in which to hold funerals
+- Crematoria are usually pretty bleak places in which to hold funerals

-- People are seeking greener and less expensive funerals
+- People are seeking ‘greener’, simpler, less expensive, no fuss funerals

 - Natural burials organised and controlled by family and friends, without necessarily using funeral directors or clergy can be more therapeutic and cathartic for those grieving than the short impersonal production line feel of many crematoria